thessrb/meetup/README.md

 We have at least one meetup every month.
 Here are some ways to find out when the next meetup will be:

-### Membership

-We add members to the `thessaloniki/thessrb-members` team, which will possibly give you read-only access to various private repositories.
-It's also a nice way for us to keep track of our members.

-There are two ways to become a member:

-1. Attend a meetup and give your GitHub username to one of the core team members there.
-2. Fork the repository and create a pull request asking to become a member.
 * Visit http://git.io/thessrb and click "Watch" to start receiving notifications in your personal GitHub account.
 Whenever we announce a new meetup we create a pull request that has all the details.